Hassan Naboulsi

 Valley Water San Jose, CA Jan 2025 – Jun 2025

-• Defined acceptance criteria and testing strategy for backend features, increasing coverage from 35% to 85%
+• Implemented automated test suite for monitoring software, increasing coverage from 35% to 85% before updates

 Software Engineering Intern